IDAES/idaes-pse/docs/reference_guides/core/util/diagnostics/svd_toolbox.rst

 SVD Callbacks
 -------------

 The SVD Toolbox supports callbacks to select the SVD analysis tool to use.
-Two callbacks are provided to make use of methods avaialble in Scipy.
+Two callbacks are provided to make use of methods avaialable in Scipy.

 .. automodule:: idaes.core.util.model_diagnostics
     :noindex: